-Feasibility Studies are used to determine the economic viability of a deposit, as are Pre-Feasibility Studies and preliminary economic assessments.
+Feasibility Studies, Pre-Feasibility Studies, preliminary economic assessments and other technical studies are used to determine the economic viability of a deposit or a project.
 Feasibility Studies are the most detailed and reflect a higher level of confidence in the reported capital and operating costs.
-Generally accepted levels of confidence are plus or minus 15% for Feasibility Studies, plus or minus 25-30% for Pre-Feasibility Studies and plus or minus 35-40% for preliminary economic assessments.
-While the DRPF Feasibility Study as well as the Kami Project Feasibility Study and the feasibility study to evaluate the re-commissioning of the Pellet Plant are based on the best information available to the Company, it cannot be certain that actual costs under each feasibility study will not significantly exceed the estimated cost.
+For example, generally accepted levels of confidence are plus or minus 15% for Feasibility Studies, plus or minus 25-30% for Pre-Feasibility Studies and plus or minus 35-40% for preliminary economic assessments.
+While the Phase II Feasibility Study, the 2023 Technical Report, the DRPF Study, the Kami Project Study and the Pellet Plant Study are based on the best information available to the Company, it cannot be certain that actual costs under each study will not significantly exceed the estimated cost.
 While the Company incorporates what it believes is an appropriate contingency factor in cost estimates to account for this uncertainty, there can be no assurance that the contingency factor is adequate.
 Many factors are involved in the determination of the economic viability of a mineral deposit, including the achievement of satisfactory Mineral Reserve estimates, the level of estimated metallurgical recoveries, capital and operating cost estimates and estimates of future mineral and metal prices.

 In addition, ongoing mining operations at the Bloom Lake Mine are dependent on a number of factors including, but not limited to, the acquisition and/or delineation of economically recoverable mineralization, favourable geological conditions, seasonal weather patterns, unanticipated technical and operational difficulties encountered in extraction and production activities, mechanical failure of operating plant and equipment, unplanned or prolonged maintenance shutdowns, shortages or increases in the price of consumables, spare parts and plant and equipment, cost overruns, access to the required level of funding and contracting risk from third parties providing essential services.
-Actual operating results may differ from those anticipated in the relevant feasibility studies, including the Phase II Feasibility Study and the DRPF Feasibility Study.
+Actual operating results may differ from those anticipated in the relevant studies, including the Phase II Feasibility Study, the 2023 Technical Report, the DRPF Study, the Kami Project Study and the Pellet Plant Study.
 The Company's operations may be disrupted by a variety of risks and hazards which are beyond its control, including environmental hazards, industrial accidents, technical failures, pandemics or epidemics, government-imposed restrictions on operations, labour disputes, unusual or unexpected rock formations, flooding and extended interruptions due to inclement or hazardous weather conditions and fires, explosions or accidents.
 There is no certainty that metallurgical recoveries obtained in bench scale or pilot plant scale tests will be achieved in ongoing or future commercial operations.
 Capital and operating cost estimates are based upon many factors, including anticipated tonnage and grades of ore to be mined and processed, the configuration of the ore body, ground and mining conditions, expected recovery rates of the metals from the ore and anticipated environmental and regulatory compliance costs.
 Each of these factors involves uncertainties.
-Therefore, the Company cannot give any assurance that results of the feasibility studies, including the Phase II Feasibility Study and the DRPF Feasibility Study, will not be subject to change and revisions.
+Therefore, the Company cannot give any assurance that results of the Feasibility Study, studies and other technical studies, including the Phase II Feasibility Study, the 2023 Technical Report, the DRPF Study, the Kami Project Study and the Pellet Plant Study, will not be subject to change and revisions.